FREE SHIPPING on orders over $75 International: over $250

 The Different Clay Bodies Used for Drinking Tea

-For convenience's sake, we organized this post in terms of the teaware style, which alters the tea the least, to ones that offer an altering taste to our final sip.
+For convenience's sake, we organized this post in terms of the teaware style, which alters the tea the least, to those that alter the taste in our final sip.

 Porcelain